 Energy efficiency should be the low-hanging fruit of carbon-reduction schemes, with clear and reliable paybacks.
 Instead, the bountiful harvest has been tantalizingly out of reach, for lack of sufficient upfront capital.

-Now a new financing structure may finally get the players lined up and the dollars flowing.
+A new financing structure may finally get the players lined up and the dollars flowing.
 The premise of the so-far only deal done: Treat and finance the non-use of energy — some call it “non-energy” — the same as energy generation.

 That twist sets MEETS (Metered Energy Efficiency Transaction Structure) contracts apart from other flavors of energy efficiency financing.
 Even innovative approaches like PACE (Property Assessed Clean Energy), which is being used in several states to finance retrofits of commercial buildings after being blocked from the residential market, ultimately cut utility revenues by lowering demand.